mgcrea/angular-strap/CONTRIBUTING.md

 # Contributing

+## Submitting issues
+Any bug-related issue should come with a reproducible test-case, use the Plunker links in the docs to easily create one.

 ## Important notes
 Please don't edit files in the `dist` subdirectory as they are generated via Grunt.
 You'll find source code in the `src` subdirectory!